SEMAGLUTIDE INJ,SOLN

 - Lactating

-- Type 1 diabetes (exception: may be considered under careful supervision if followed by a diabetes/weight management specialist)
+- Type 1 diabetes (unless followed by a diabetes/weight management specialist for careful supervision)

 - Personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2